ProboticsX/DevOps-Pipeline-Project/README.md

-# CHECKPOINT-M1.md
+# README.md

 ### What progress we have made ✅
-This section aims to explain about the current progress that we have successfully completed uptill now.
+This section aims to explain about the current progress that we have successfully completed after continuing from the CHECKPOINT-M1.md

-- Firstly, we all read the project M1 description carefully and opened issues on github accordingly.
-Moreover, we assigned each team member some issue task to be completed so that we all can make regular progress in our work 👨‍🎓💡
+- We started with the setup of ***ansible***

 ![image](https://media.github.ncsu.edu/user/22719/files/1f51240f-978a-44f4-9719-344c29b04638)